 I love Korean food because there are many variations available across the cuisine.
 This recipe refers to a shorter list of easily sourced ingredients to make suyuk.
 Boiled meat won't typically give off a lot of flavor.
 The ingredients listed after pork are what makes a savory broth.

-- Ground Coffee (instant or finely ground): Neutralizes the odor of pork.
+- Ground Coffee (instant or finely ground)

 How to Make Suyuk